-The CSB will implement a "Most Wanted Chemical Safety Improvements" Program ("Most Wanted List"), a group of critical chemical safety improvements selected by the Board for intensive follow-up and heightened awareness, because these improvements can potentially enhance chemical safety at the national level.
+The CSB will implement a "Most Wanted Chemical Safety Improvements" Program ("Most Wanted List"), a small group of critical chemical safety improvements selected by the Board for intensive follow-up and heightened awareness, because these improvements can potentially enhance chemical safety at the national level.
 The "Most Wanted List" may include broad issues drawn from the cumulative experience of the CSB, changes suggested by multiple recommendations from several cases or studies, or individual recommendations.
 Each board member will assume responsibility for one or more of the issue areas in the "Most Wanted List" and support their advocacy with the support of, and in collaboration with, staff.

-3. Disseminate information by producing high-quality videos and outreach products that result in improved worker and environmental protection circumstances involving specific chemical incidents and the lessons learned from each.
+3. Disseminate information by producing high-quality videos and similar products that result in improved worker and environmental protection show the facts and circumstances involving specific chemical incidents and the lessons learned from each.
 The videos have won numerous awards:

 The CSB video program has been an integral part of outreach since 2005.
-During the last six years, the agency has produced 27 documentary-quality videos designed to show the facts and
+During the last six years, the agency has produced 27 documentary-quality videos designed to

-- 2011--DC Peer Video Award (Silver) Deadly Practices - 2011--DC Peer Video Award (Bronze) No Escape - 2011--DC Peer Video Award (Bronze) Fire in the Valley - 2010--TIVA Peer award (Gold) for animation from Inferno: Dust Explosion at Imperial Sugar and TIVA Peer award (Silver) for Combustible Dust: An Insidious Hazard - 2010--CINE Golden Eagles for No Place to Hang Out: The Dangers of Oil Sites and Dangers of Hot Work - 2010--The European Process - Safety Award - 2009--MERLOT (Multimedia t Educational Resource for Learning and Online Teaching) award for Half an Hour to Tragedy - 2009--TIVA (Television, Internet & Video Association of Washington, DC) Peer award (bronze) for Half an Hour to Tragedy - 2008--American Chemical Society (ACS) Howard Fawcett Award for outstanding contributions in the field of chemical health and safety known as a best practice in disseminating government safety information and have been used to support training by a large
+- 2011-DC Peer Video Award (Silver) Deadly Practices - 2011-DC Peer Video Award (Bronze) No Escape - 2011-DC Peer Video Award (Bronze) Fire in the Valley - 2010-TIVA-DC (Television, Internet & Video Association of Washington, DC) Peer Award (Gold) for animation from Inferno: Dust Explosion at Imperial Sugar and TIVA Peer Award (Silver) for Combustible Dust: An Insidious Hazard - 2010-CINE Golden Eagles for No Place to Hang Out: The Dangers of Oil Sites and Dangers of Hot Work - 2010-The European Process Safety Award - 2009-MERLOT (Multimedia Educational Resource for Learning and Online Teaching) award for Half an Hour to Tragedy - 2009-TIVA-DC Peer award (bronze) for Half an Hour to Tragedy - 2008-American Chemical Society (ACS) Howard Fawcett Award for outstanding contributions in the field of chemical health and safety